 The structural model provides a framework to analyze how climate change shocks affect labor markets within a general equilibrium context.
-Figure 5b illustrates the percentage point (p.p.) change in the share of agricultural workers under a climate change shock relative to an economy unaffected by such a shock, aggregated at the 18 sub-regional level.
-The change in the share of agricultural employment ranges from a decline of -0.719 p.p. to an increase of +0.239 p.p. by 2100.
+Figure 5b illustrates the percentage point (p.p.) change in the share of agricultural workers under the RCP 8.5 climate scenario, relative to an economy not exposed to the shock, aggregated at the 18 sub-regional level.
+By 2100, the change in the share of agricultural employment ranges from a decline of 0.719 p.p. to an increase of 0.239 p.p.
 Notably, regions such as Northern Africa (-0.719 p.p.) and Western Africa (-0.239 p.p.) exhibit a lower agricultural employment share due to the climate change shock, suggesting that structural transformation out of agriculture could be accelerated by negative income shocks in these areas.
-Conversely, regions like Central Asia (+0.239 p.p.) and Southern Africa (+0.175 p.p.) are projected to experience an increase in agricultural employment share under the same scenario, implying that positive income shocks in the agricultural sector could slow the pace of structural transformation.
+Conversely, regions such as Central Asia (+0.239 p.p.) and Southern Africa (+0.175 p.p.) are projected to experience an increase in agricultural employment share under the same scenario, implying that positive income shocks in the agricultural sector could slow the pace of structural transformation.